ldv-klever/klever/docs/install.rst

 Prototype for scheduler client configuration can be found in :file:`Cloud/conf/client.json`.
 It is recommended to set up manually the following configuration properties:

-* *client:benchexec location* configuration property corresponds to a root directory with BenchExec sources.
+* *client:benchexec location* configuration property corresponds to an absolute path to a root directory with downloaded BenchExec sources.
-* *client:cif location* configuration property corresponds to a binaries directory with CIF tools.
+* *client:cif location* configuration property corresponds to an absolute path to a binaries directory with CIF tools.

 Psi installlation
 -----------------